The Winter Term International Travel Grant Program provides funding for independent clinical or research/writing projects abroad during Winter Term.

 - Students who are traveling internationally over Winter Term in conjunction with a class or a group program are not eligible for Winter Term International Travel Grants; they will receive information about funding directly from the faculty responsible for those courses.

-- Winter Term projects should be conducted between January 3 and 20, 2017, not including travel.
-If a student obtains permission to vary these dates slightly due to a compelling reason, the project period must still encompass a minimum of 14 working days.
-A student must petition for permission to work / undertake research for fewer than 14 days.
+- Winter Term projects should be conducted between January 2 and 19, 2018, not including travel.
+If a student obtains permission to vary these dates slightly due to a compelling reason, the project period must still encompass a minimum of 13 working days.
+A student must petition for permission to work or undertake research for fewer than 13 days.

 Projects and Placements

-Students have participated in a wide variety of international projects and placements during the Winter Term.
+Students have participated in a wide variety of international projects and placements during Winter Term.

 - changes to the Russian visa regime and its effect on non-governmental organizations